Animation Addons

 • False: Hides the markers from view.

-For example, False is chosen, but feel free to explore and select what works best for you.
+For example, False is chosen, but feel free to explore and select what works best for you.e and select what works best for you.

 Final Results